aalaprana995/Robotics_And_OOP/OOP.md

 print_total(cout, derived, 10); // calls Bulk_quote::net_price
 ```

-***Virtuals are resolved at run time only if the call is made through a
+**Virtuals are resolved at run time only if the call is made through a
 reference or pointer.
 Only in these cases is it possible for an object’s
-dynamic type to differ from its static type.***
+dynamic type to differ from its static type.**

 ### Virtual Functions in a Derived Class

-**Final**
-If we want the derived class not to override the base class method we make that base class method as **final**
 ```
 struct B {
     virtual void f1(int) const;